df-mc/worldupgrader/blockupgrader/remote/README.md

 ## Contents
 ### `nbt_upgrade_schema/*.json`
 These schemas describe how to upgrade blockstate NBT from one version to the next.
 The structure of the schema is described in `nbt_upgrade_schema_schema.json`.
-An example implementation can be seen [in PocketMine-MP 5.0.0-ALPHA2](https://github.com/pmmp/PocketMine-MP/blob/ccb3c3cb05e6eee8afa15d7837e256a446244fe7/src/data/bedrock/block/upgrade/BlockStateUpgrader.php#L33).
+An example implementation can be seen [in PocketMine-MP 5.4.2](https://github.com/pmmp/PocketMine-MP/blob/5.4.2/src/data/bedrock/block/upgrade/BlockStateUpgrader.php#L37).

-#### Gotchas
+#### Notes
 - Mojang don't always bump the format version when making backwards-incompatible changes.
 A prominent example of this is in the [`0131_1.18.20.27_beta_to_1.18.30.json`](/nbt_upgrade_schema/0131_1.18.20.27_beta_to_1.18.30.json).
-- `remappedPropertyValues` always uses the old property name, if the names were changed.
+- `remappedStates` requires different treatment than other rules:
+  - It **must have highest priority**
-- `remappedStates` must always be applied first, and in the order given by the JSON.
-If a blockstate undergoes a state remap, it must not receive any other modifications (the newly mapped state will be correct for the new version).
+  - If a blockstate matches a remap rule, **do not apply any other transformations** (the newly mapped state will be correct for the new version).
+  - `oldState` acts as a **search criteria, not an exact match**.
+    - Because of this, the remapped state rules must be tested in the order of most criteria to least criteria (this is the order they are provided in by the JSON).
+    - For example, the transformation of `minecraft:concrete` with `silver` colour is different from other colours, as seen in [`0201_1.20.0.23_beta_to_1.20.10.24_beta.json`](/nbt_upgrade_schema/0201_1.20.0.23_beta_to_1.20.10.24_beta.json#L69-L88).
+If matches were tested in the wrong order, `silver` concrete would be transformed incorrectly.
+- With the exception of `remappedStates`, modifications can be applied in any order, e.g. `renamedIds` can be applied before or after `renamedProperties`.
+  - To facilitate this, `addedProperties`, `renamedProperties`, `removedProperties` and `remappedPropertyValues` always use the old blockID and old property names for indexing.

 ### `block_legacy_id_map.json`
 This JSON file contains a mapping of string ID -> legacy ID for all blocks known up 1.16.0.